dannsam/xenko-docs/manual/graphics/graphics-compositor/custom-scene-renderer.md

 ## Use a delegate

 In some situations, you simply want to develop a renderer and attach it to a method directly.
-You can use @'SiliconStudio.Xenko.Rendering.SceneDelegateRenderer':
+You can use @'SiliconStudio.Xenko.Rendering.Compositing.DelegateSceneRenderer':

 ```cs
 var sceneDelegateRenderer = new SceneDelegateRenderer(